Paul-M-Kallarackal/Blog/content/posts/my-first-post.md

 ### Solution

 So finally!
-Hugo my man!
+Hugo!
 Took me 30 minutes to setup, and its up and running already!
 Looking forward to posting interesting news, Stay tuned!